Afroditi Latinopoulou: Views

 Latinopoulou's ideology has been described as ultranationalist, anti-communist, and far-right.
 She is against abortion rights, opposes LGBT rights, and has expressed homophobic, transphobic, and anti-immigrant views, repeatedly calling for the borders to be closed.

 She has also supported the Great Replacement conspiracy theory.
 In June 2024, she called for Pride Parade to be dissolved, saying, "It is a celebration of vulgarity, emphasising the sexuality of sadomasochists and other various abnormalities in public view."

 She has also described homosexuality as "unnatural" and argued that it contradicts religious beliefs, but also compared it to paedophilia.
 Latinopoulou also supports the death penalty.

 She actively supports and collaborates with European politicians often associated with those accused by some of being of the extreme right, such as Marine Le Pen and Giorgia Meloni.
-She openly supports Donald Trump and has been seen as a representative of trumpism in Greece.
+She openly supports Donald Trump and has been seen as a representative of Trumpism in Greece.
 On 29 June 2024, she urged the French people to vote for Marine Le Pen and Jordan Bardella to combat "Islamization", halt immigration, and prevent the demographic "suicide of Europe."
 She has expressed admiration for Viktor Orbán, stating that he "has zero illegal migrants and listens to and respects his people."

 She has repeatedly provoked controversy with her views on the nature of women and sex, and on other human rights issues—views that numerous Greek journalistic organisations have condemned as hate speech.
 Some highlighted how she conceals her far-right character through constant fearmongering and dog whistling.
 A notable incident occurred in 2022 when she was banned from running with New Democracy after making comments about Greek TV presenter Danae Barka.
 In 2022, she shared another video on Instagram condemning drag queen story hour after a kindergarten in Thessaloniki organised one.
 In November 2024, she delivered a speech in the European Parliament that has been criticised as transphobic.
 She condemned gender-affirming care, referring to educational content on gender diversity as "lies about 54 genders."
 Latinopoulou asserted that there are only two genders—male and female—and argued against exposing children to LGBTQ+ topics, stating, "Hands off the children."

 In 2021, she was involved in supporting a controversial fertility conference that was cancelled.
 She has voiced her disagreement with the use of the term "femicide" and criticised left-wing parties for "exploiting victims", including the "glorification", as she referred to, of the two murdered activists Pavlos Fyssas and Zak Kostopoulos.

-In June 2024, she was listed among the 23 "kookiest [new] MEPs" in the European Parliament by Politico who Politico's writers lambasted her for wanting a "lifetime tax exemptions for women who have four or more children" and accusing her of being anti-gay and anti-abortion.